MIDET-tech/RPA_for_Gate./README.md

 If you have any questions, please　contact me at the email address written in Author section.

-This program is guaranteed to work as of July 15, 2020 and may cease to work due to updates to the HP layout.
+Please note that this program may not work due to changes in specifications.

 Also, I am not responsible for any damage or disadvantage caused by the use of this program.